priyanka0906/LINEUP/README.md

 # My To-Do App

 It is an app can be used to mark our daily to-do work.
 In it we can also give priority to the tasks.
-Red color shows high priority, yellow color shows medium priority and green color shows low priority.I have used kotlin, MVVM architecture and room library while building this app.
+Red color shows high priority, yellow color shows medium priority and green color shows low priority.I have used `kotlin`, `MVVM architecture` and `room library` while building this app.
 <br>
 <br>